UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Arizona State's games have yet to go over 55.5 points this season.

-- The combined points per game average of the two teams, 71, is 15.5 points more than Saturday's over/under.
+- Saturday's total is 15.5 points lower than the two team's combined 71 points per game average.

-- The 41.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 55.5 total in this contest.
+- The 41.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 55.5 over/under in this contest.

-- The 55.5 total in this game is 5.0 points above the 50.5 average total in Sun Devils games this season.
+- The 50.5 PPG average total in Sun Devils games this season is 5.0 points fewer than this game's over/under.

 UCLA Stats and Trends